-The preliminary voting results will be announced at the annual meeting, and we will publish preliminary, or final results if available, in a Current Report on Form 8-K within four business days of the annual meeting (the "Post-Meeting 8-K").
+The preliminary voting results will be announced at the annual meeting, and we will publish preliminary, or final results, if available, in a Current Report on Form 8-K within four business days of the annual meeting.
 If final results are unavailable at the time we file the Form 8-K, then we will file an amended report on Form 8-K to disclose the final voting results within four business days after the final voting results are known.
-In addition, to the extent that we have not published in the Post-Meeting 8-K the results of our decision as to how frequently we will include a stockholder vote on the compensation of our named executive officers in our proxy materials, we are required to file another report on Form 8-K, no later than the earlier of one hundred fifty calendar days after the annual meeting or sixty calendar days prior to the deadline for submission of stockholder proposals set forth in this proxy statement under the heading "Stockholder Proposals and Nominations for Director," reporting this decision.